Chilean occupation of Peru: La Magdalena

 On 22 February 1881, the Chileans allowed an open cabildo of notables outside of Lima to elect Francisco García Calderón as president, allowing him to fly the Peruvian flag and coat of arms, and also allowing him to raise and arm two infantry battalions composed of 400 men each, as well as two small cavalry squadrons in order to give more consistency to the provisional government.

-At that time, the U.S. Secretary of State, James G. Blaine, who saw the war as an inadmissible intervention of British capital in the United States' sphere of influence, outlined a new policy in June 1881 reversing the U.S.' previous neutrality for a denial of any territorial annexation of territories.
+At that time, the U.S. Secretary of State, James G. Blaine, who saw the war as an inadmissible intervention of British capital in the America's sphere of influence, outlined a new policy in June 1881 reversing the previous neutrality of the U.S. for a denial of any annexation of territories.
 On 26 June 1881, the United States recognized President Calderón as President of Peru.
-Because of Calderón's refusal to accept the Chilean peace conditions, which involved the cession of Tarapacá and Arica to Chile, he was placed under arrest by the Chileans on November 6 and deported to Valparaíso, with Lizardo Montero Flores, who had been appointed as vicepresident, succeeding him as provisional president of Peru.
+Because of Calderón's refusal to accept the Chilean peace conditions, which involved the cession of Tarapacá and Arica to Chile, he was placed under arrest by the Chileans on November 6 and deported to Valparaíso, with Lizardo Montero Flores, who had been appointed as vice president, succeeding him as provisional president of Peru.

-Montero initially established his government in Cajamarca, later moving to Huaraz in June 1882, and leaving for Arequipa, refusing to accept the Chilean terms for a peace treaty.
+Montero initially established his government in Cajamarca, moving to Huaraz in June 1882, and leaving for Arequipa, refusing to accept the Chilean terms for a peace treaty.
 Before Montero's departure from Cajamarca, he appointed Miguel Iglesias as Military Chief of the North, who proclaimed the Cry of Montán—a manifesto demanding peace with Chile even at the cost of losing territory—on August 31, the same day Montero entered Arequipa.
-Montero refused to recognize Iglesias' manifesto, and established a parallel government that established itself in Arequipa as a provisional capital for the duration of its occupation, with the city receiving the name Independent Republic of Arequipa (República Independiente de Arequipa), which appeared on passports issued at the time.
+Montero refused to recognize Iglesias's manifesto, and established a parallel government that established itself in Arequipa as a provisional capital for the duration of its occupation, with the city receiving the name Independent Republic of Arequipa (República Independiente de Arequipa), which appeared on passports issued at the time.
 Montero's government ratified García Calderón, by then in Chile, as the de jure constitutional president of Peru, with Montero serving as first vice president and later proclaiming Cáceres as vice president.
 This government would collaborate with the resistance while continuing to attempt negotiations with Chile, who recognized Iglesias' government.

 After the defeat of Cáceres at the Battle of Huamachuco, discussions took place among members of the government at Arequipa.
 In late 1883, amid civil discontent at the news of the imminent occupation by Chilean troops, Montero left Arequipa for Puno to avoid its destruction, with the city being occupied shortly after.
 By the time he reached Lake Titicaca, he put Cáceres in charge of the powerless government, who did not exercise power in the end, later recognizing the Treaty of Ancón.
 After this action, Montero left for Buenos Aires and later Europe.